Tech-invite3GPPspaceIETFspace

 Up

 3GPP JSON Merge Patch is a 3GPP defined extension to JSON Merge Patch (RFC 7396).
 It allows, using a single patch document, to update the target resource (as does JSON Merge Patch) and to update, create or delete descendant resources, which JSON Merge Patch does not allow, at least not in an efficient manner.
 This is achieved by relaxing for arrays that contain resources (of a single object class) as array items the constraint that the complete updated array value needs to be provided in the merge document.
 Instead, only resources to be manipulated are present in the patch document.
 These resources are identified with their "id".
 Resources that are not manipulated are either absent or present with their "id" only, when this is required to navigate along the containment tree to the resource to be patched.
-The same considerations as for the hierarchical response construction method (clause 6.1.4) apply.
+In other words, the rules of the hierarchical response construction method (clause 6.1.4) apply also when constructing the 3GPP JSON Merge Patch document.

 The merge semantic of JSON Merge Patch is hence extended to descendant resources of the target resource.
 Note that the behaviour of patching attributes of type array does not change in 3GPP JSON Merge Patch compared to JSON Merge Patch.
 The complete updated array value needs to be provided for attributes of type array also in a 3GPP JSON Merge Patch document.
 It is not possible to patch individual array items only.